British Airways suspending flights from London's Gatwick

-LONDON (Reuters) - British Airways (ICAG.L) said it is temporarily suspending flights from Gatwick Airport in southern England, Britain’s second busiest airport, due to the coronavirus.
+LONDON, March 31 (Reuters) - British Airways said it is temporarily suspending flights from Gatwick Airport in southern England, Britain’s second busiest airport, due to the coronavirus.

 BA’s boss warned earlier in March that the airline was in a battle for survival and would have to cut jobs and park planes.